What international destinations are reopening to tourists?

 Several Caribbean islands are preparing to open their doors to foreign visitors in June, while destinations such as Mexico and Thailand plan to reopen region by region in the coming weeks.

-If you’re one of the many travelers eagerly awaiting news on where you can travel this year, here is a guide to the top destinations that are making plans to reopen, as well as some of those keeping their borders tightly closed for now.
+If you’re one of the many travelers eagerly awaiting news about where you can travel this year, here is a guide to the top destinations that are making plans to reopen, as well as some of those that are keeping their borders tightly closed for now.

 Cyprus